bj-c/BSVEC/README.md

 Other error concealment and inpainting methods are also implemented in the software.

 3D method
-- Bi-sequential video error concealment (BSVEC)
+- Bi-sequential video error concealment (BSVEC) method
 - Temporal replacement (TR) method

 2D method